ocramh/fingerprinter/README.md

 ## Dependencies
 The only required dependency is Chromaprint.
+When running the application locally, the Chromaprint executable (called `fpcalc`) must be on the `$PATH`.
+See the [Chromaprint repo](https://github.com/acoustid/chromaprint) for [downloads](https://github.com/acoustid/chromaprint/releases) and information about building it locally.

-The provided Dockerfile comes with Chromaprint installed.
+The provided Dockerfile comes with Chromaprint installed and it is the recommended way to get up and running if installing local dependencies is not desirable.

 ## Usage
 Fingerprinter exposes a simple CLI interface to use for interacting with the binary.